-Designed to flow 83 GPH EX1000 Deluxe achieves an astounding 1:1 ratio.
+Designed to flow 83 GPH (EX1000 Deluxe) with an astounding 1:1 ratio.
 The BP-6010 Booster Pump delivers the full flow rate with only 30 psi of feed water- No more low water pressure issues.
 The deluxe system includes our electric shutoff kit consisting of a float switch and feed water solenoid valve.
 The solenoid valve cuts feed water to the whole system when not in use.
+The idea behind the Deluxe Series is simple- All the bells and whistles of a turnkey mini water treatment plant in a compact, affordable, and dependable package.
+Utilizing the finest components in the water treatment industry.
+GrowoniX Deluxe Series is a breakthrough in water treatment gear with its componential design, mobility, and unmatchable efficiency.

-This EX1000 Deluxe comes with 'Tall' pre-filter housings which allow for up to 34,000 total gallons of chlorine or chloramine removal-or 17,000 gallons of RO water at a 1:1 ratio.
+The EX1000-T Deluxe comes with 'Tall' pre-filter housings which allow for twice the standard pre-filtration capacity-handling.
+Up to 34,000 total gallons of chlorine or chloramine removal with 17,000 gallons of RO water at a 1:1 ratio.
 Chloramine removal requires the KDF85 Catalytic Carbon upgrade.

 For chlorine and chloramines reduction for city water.
 Also for well water for iron, hydrogen sulfide, and heavy metals reduction.
 Will last TWO TIMES AS LONG as the standard green carbon filter.
 Prolongs the life of the membranes.
 Reduces chloramines, chlorine, iron, sulfur and heavy metals.
 Bacteriostatic qualities do not allow microbes to breed in filter.